halon/pgp-keys/README.md

 - **`Dep`** [Important changes](https://docs.halon.io/go/releasenotes52)
   - Removed the options for MX delivery (zone= and query=)
   - Removed the transport profile priority and pause setting in favour for virtual queues, hold and suspend
-  - Enabled forward-confirmed reverse DNS lookups (used in *Received* header) by default

 ## 5.1-p3
 Released on 2019-06-17
 - **`Bug`** Fallback to HELO if EHLO fail and we do not require TLS